The Birds have landed safely in Ambala: Rajnath Singh welcomes home Golden Arrows

 Watch Five Rafale jets enter Indian airspace, to land shortly in Ambala

 Defence Minister Rajnath Singh's office said the Rafales are escorted by two Sukhoi 30 MKIs after they entered the Indian air space.
-The jets were also refulled mid-air from a French tanker at a height of 30,000 feet.
+The jets were also refuelled mid-air from a French tanker at a height of 30,000 feet.

 Chief of Air Staff Air Chief Marshal RKS Bhadauria received the fleet at Ambala.
 The Rafale jets are India's first major acquisition of fighter planes in over two decades, and they are expected to significantly boost the Indian Air Force's combat capabilities.